oxfordunichess/oucc-backend/pages/teaching.md

-# Chess classes at Oxford
+# Chess Teaching at Oxford

 Teaching has begun for Michaelmas 2019!
 The first session was held on the Friday of Week 4 (9th November, 2019).
 Teaching is currently kindly hosted by 1st team players Victor Vasiesiu and Filip Mihov.
 Their dedication in giving up their time for the club is very much appreciated.